jiayihoffman/jiayihoffman.github.io/_posts/2024-11-18-DroidVision-RC.md

 ## Upgrade the RC truck with a Camera

 Now, it is time to upgrade the RC truck.
 The truck's removable outer shell is handy when I modify it.
-I removed the shell, removed the "drivers," and replaced them with the Raspberry Pi and the Pi camera.
+I removed the shell and the "drivers", and replaced them with the Raspberry Pi and the Pi camera.

 ![RC_PI_1](/assets/IMG_2724.jpeg)